Alex-Bradford/llava-posttraining-project/README.md

 ## 🧪 Research Question

-**Can we enhance the instruction-following and visual reasoning capabilities of a VLM like LLaVA-1.5 using principled fine-tuning methods and targeted improvements — and quantify those gains through fair, task-aligned evaluation?**
+**Can we improve the performance of an already post-trained vision-language model (VLM) like LLaVA-1.5 with additional rounds of post-training including self-critique?**

 ---